strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

            source={{ html: htmlString }}
 ```

-Now we need to handle this in lexical editor.
+Now we need to handle this in Lexical editor.
 We can create a custom plugin.

 ```tsx
 import { useEffect } from "react";